 The standard REIQ terms and conditions attempt to alter the buyer’s rights slightly.
 However, it is not permitted to contract out of the Act, and so the terms of the Act would override the standard terms and conditions in the event of a dispute.

-Traditionally this risk has been associated with the sale of commercial property.
+Traditionally the risk of contaminated land and the duty to notify buyers has been associated with the sale of commercial property.
 However, with increasing development in the Brisbane area of sites which have been used for environmentally relevant activities such as riverfront properties that were previously used as commercial shipyards, the matter is growing increasingly relevant for residential sales.

 It is therefore important when discussing a sale with a potential seller that you make enquiries as to whether the land is included on the EMR or the CLR.
 If you have any concerns, DBL Solicitors can assist with the obtaining of a contaminated land search which will answer the question definitively.